grantmcwilliams/Bashcorder/Readme.md

 The workflow is very simple.
 1. To start recording press configurable keyboard shortcut and countdown appears
 2. To end recording press a second configurable keyboard shortcut
-3. The Save file dialog will appear - choose the location to save the video too
+3. The Save file dialog will appear - choose the location to save the audio/video too
-4. If the Save dialog is canceled the video is deleted
+4. If the Save dialog is canceled the audo/video is deleted
 5. If the Chosen file in the save dialog exists it will ask if this is a Pickup or a Retake
 6. It names the file accordingly

 ## Features
 * Record to ram or disk
+* Record audio or audio/video combined
 * Configurable ffmpeg recording settings - lossless x.264 is the default
 * Configurable ffmpeg re-encode settings - compresses lossless as defined by the user
 * Snapshots host OS using LVM